augern/litest/README.md

 - The type of `exprB` is dominant and chosen as the type to use for the assertion.
 - `exprA` has to be convertible to the type of `exprB`.
 - This type has to implement operator `==`.

-`LT_FAIL` and `LT_ABORT` are not really assertions as their behaviour is statically determined, but are very similar to the real assertions and can be useful in complex tests.

 ## Testing